 If you’re a school leaver or do not have an academic record of study at university, you can apply for the undergraduate pathway into medicine - the Bachelor of Clinical Sciences/Doctor of Medicine.
 The program provides a high standard of academic, clinical and professional medical training to equip graduates with the skills necessary to take up positions as hospital interns and thereby qualify for medical registration in Australia.

 You will begin study in the two-year Bachelor of Clinical Sciences with either a medical science or health sciences focus.
 The first two years will lay scientific foundations before you progress into the first year of the Doctor of Medicine in third year, provided you meet the progression requirements.
 The Flinders medical program aims to develop those elements of knowledge, understanding and skill central to varied areas of medical practice, producing graduates well prepared to act as hospital interns and with the potential to follow a full range of medical specialities in subsequent training.

-Applicant's entry score is created by combining your ATAR (90%) and your UMAT derived score (10%), which is based mainly on sections 1 and 2 of the test.
+Applicant's entry score is created by combining your ATAR (90%) and your UCAT derived score (10%).
+UCAT derived scores are based on cognitive subtests only (equally weighted).

 It is expected that you will need to achieve an ATAR of 95 or above (after the addition of any relevant bonus points for special access schemes) to be competitive for a double degree place.

 Flinders University offers graduate entry into the Doctor of Medicine to prospective students who:

 Have completed a bachelor degree, or are in the final year of an Australian bachelor degree or equivalent.
 Your degree can be in any area of study and there are no prerequisite topics or subjects.